Strengthened Splitting Methods for Computing Resolvents: Introduction

 \section{Introduction}

-The \emph{resolvent} of a monotone operator, as studied by Minty \cite{minty1962monotone} and others \cite{bauschke2010general,eckstein1992douglas,rockafellar1976monotone}, is an integral building block of many iterative algorithms.
+The \emph{resolvent} of a monotone operator, as studied by Minty \cite{minty1962monotone} and others \cite{BMW20,bauschke2010general,eckstein1992douglas,rockafellar1976monotone}, is an integral building block of many iterative algorithms.
 By specialising to the subdifferentials of convex functions, the notion includes the commonly encountered \emph{proximity operator} in the sense of Moreau~\cite{moreau1962fonctions} as a special case, as well as the \emph{nearest point/orthogonal projector} onto a set.
 In general, evaluating the resolvent at a point is not a straightforward task and involves solving a non-trivial monotone inclusion.
 Fortunately however, a number of special cases of practice importance have closed form expressions which lend themselves to efficient evaluation, such as the \emph{soft-thresholding operator} \cite[Example~4.1]{lauster2018symbolic}, which arises from $\ell_1$-regularisation, the proximity operator of the \emph{logarithmic barrier} used in interior point approaches \cite{bertocchi2020deep}, as well as many nearest point projectors onto convex sets \cite{aragon2020ORclassroom}.
 For an extensive list of such examples, the reader is referred to~\cite{chierchia,parikh2014proximal}.

 While it is often possible to decompose a monotone operator into a sum of simpler monotone operators, each having easy to compute resolvents, this additive structure does not generally ensure ease of computing its resolvent, except in certain restrictive settings (such as \cite[Proposition~23.32]{bauschke2017}) which have limited applicability.
-A concrete example requiring computation of the resolvents of a sum arises in fractional programming problems as we show next. \begin{example}[Fractional programming] Consider the \emph{fractional programming problem}
+A concrete example requiring computation of the resolvents of a sum arises in fractional programming problems as we show next. \begin{example}[Fractional programming] Let $\Hilbert$ be a real Hilbert space.
+Consider the \emph{fractional programming problem}